Extend an offer

 Providing feedback to any applicant who requests it, including external applicants, is an opportunity for you to create a positive outcome for what could be a future employee and can play a role in avoiding dissatisfaction with the assessment process.
 Often, the applicant just wants to understand how your decision was reached and how they could've improved.

 If the position requires security screening, the successful applicant must clear security screening before the offer can be confirmed.
 If screening is not required, proceed to the confirmation letter step.

-The hiring manager sends a Consent for Disclosure of Criminal Record Information (PDF, 116KB) to the applicant.
+The hiring manager sends a Consent for Disclosure of Criminal Record Information (PDF, 278KB) to the applicant.
 Once applicants return the consent form, follow its directions on how to submit the information to the Ministry of Public Safety and Solicitor General.
-You will receive notification when security screening has been completed and the offer can be confirmed.
+You'll receive notification when security screening has been completed and the offer can be confirmed.

-If you have hired through the RMS, the Hiring Centre will send the confirmation letter on your behalf after the review period has concluded and security screening results (if required) have been received.
+If you've hired through the RMS, Hiring Operations will send the confirmation letter on your behalf after the review period has concluded and security screening results (if required) have been received.